cassieevans/web-animation-workshop/the-end.md

 [Here's some collections from the workshop](https://codepen.io/svganimationworkshop/collections/)

-And my slides are here -
+And my slides are [here](https://slides.com/cassiecodes/deck-6ca315/fullscreen?token=BaVNfTdi)
-<iframe src="https://slides.com/cassiecodes/deck-6ca315/embed?token=BaVNfTdi&style=hidden" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>